Event: State Fair at the Meadowlands

 The next ride that I went on was the Hang Ten; the self proclaimed “fastest ride on the midway.”
 The Hang Ten used to the premier ride for Cooke’s Amusements but I’ve seen many Cooke’s rides with other companies now which leads me to believe that Cooke’s may have went under.
 In any event, it looked great with a new paint job and backdrop.
 Unfortunately it was run on a cycle comparable to a park model Enterprise; it was so short that I didn’t even remember riding.
 That and they had a 2 person per seat rule; I was alone so I had to ride with this little kid who had got on just ahead of me.
 The kicker was that while I was shooting video of the ride later on, I saw 2 people riding alone!
 Maybe they only adopt the rule when there may be full capacity or something.

-The canned mic man would play back the “do you wanna go faster?!
-Let me hear you scream!” bit, which took up a lot of time.
-The funny part was that the ride was full and there was barely a yell to be heard; the canned mic man was ready for that with “come on, this ride has 42 people on it and I didn’t hear a thing!”
+The canned mic man was really going on this, doing the whole “do you wanna go faster?!
+Let me hear you scream!” bit.
+The funny part was that while the ride was full, there was barely a yell to be heard; the canned mic man was ready for that with “come on, this ride has 42 people on it and I didn’t hear a thing!”
 Usually, the wave motion of the ride is left on for about 2 minutes; here it was left on for maybe 30 seconds…no kidding.
-The only credit I’ll give is that they ran the Hang Ten a bit faster than when Cooke’s owned it.
+That being said, this ran a bit faster than when Cooke’s owned it.
 It seemed faster than an Enterprise which is incredible since the Hang Ten doesn’t go upsidedown.

 Next I hopped onto the Spin Out, possibly the most seen ‘major’ ride today.
 I can see the appeal of this ride being that it is compact with a high thrill value.
 It probably only takes up one trailer as well which is the most appealing factor to carnival operators.
 A ride like the Space Roller takes up 4 (yes 4!!) trailers, but that alone will attract fairgoers, unlike the Spin Out.
 The ride was a bit longer than most park models (park model meaning a trailer model set up in an amusement park) and just the right length I think.
 Being hung upsidedown for a good period of time just isn’t my thing so only a couple of minutes of Spin Out is enough for me.